bisq-network/bisq/doc/build.md

     $ git clone https://github.com/bitsquare/bitsquare.git
     $ cd bitsquare
-    $ ./gradlew build    # (on *nix)
+    $ ./gradlew appJar    # (on *nix)
        --- or ---
-    $ gradlew build      # (on Windows)
+    $ gradlew appJar      # (on Windows)

-When the build completes, you will find executables and installers specific to your platform in the `build/distributions/` directory.
+When the build completes, you will find an excutable jar in the `build/libs` directory.
+Run it as follows for the help screen:

+    $ java -jar build/libs/bitsquare-<version>-app.jar --help

 Prerequisites